 Invoices are important because they are the basis for profit and loss statements (P&L).
 This is one of the main things the IRS pays attention to in the case that you’re audited.
 Payable invoices serve as expense documentation, and receivable invoices serve as receipts of gross income.

-Some examples of invoices small business owners should keep:
+Some examples of invoices small business owners should keep include:

 - An invoice from the manufacturer you purchase your T-shirts from